-The Wisconsin Association for Home and Community Education (WAHCE), a nonprofit educational organization with members in 47 Wisconsin counties, plays a unique and vital role in the success of the Wisconsin Bookworms program.
+The Wisconsin Association for Home and Community Education (WAHCE), a nonprofit educational organization plays a unique and vital role in the success of the Wisconsin Bookworms program.

 WAHCE's goals include providing education to strengthen families and communities and building coalitions with organizations and agencies that have similar aims.
 Local WAHCE groups raise funds to cover the cost of books for the Wisconsin Bookworms program in their counties.